Iron Clad Reasons for Concealed Carry

 As more and more Americans apply for their concealed carry permits, violent criminals have to consider that as an additional factor they cannot see when going to commit a crime.
-The phrase is “knowing that which you cannot know”.
-It refers to all the factors in a situation you can plan for and then knowing that there are variables you cannot plan for.
+That's what is called a "known unknown," something you know you don't know.

-Concealed carriers, in the minds of a criminal, are one of those variables.
+Concealed carriers, in the minds of a criminal, are a known unknown.
 Unfortunately, it also means violent criminals have to move faster, hit harder, and be more violent in their pursuits – precisely because they do not know who's armed and who's not.
 Nor can they afford to wait around to find out.
 And, if anything, that's all the more reason to become an everyday carrier.

 Unlike open carriers, concealed carriers aren't easy to spot in a crowd.
 When a violent criminal is looking to knock off a gas station, bank, or store, he's walking in blind to who else is armed.
 That means he needs to think twice before rushing in – or be ready for dire consequences.

 If you follow the topic through news channels, you'll find repeated examples of concealed carriers putting a stop to robberies, assaults and many more violent crimes.
 The violent criminal that lives in a city and state that allows lawful concealed carry by qualified citizens has to be wary of armed citizens, as any potential victim may be concealing a pistol.